By Stacey Dresner

 What would become Camp Shalom began as a day camp that used local park facilities before expanding and moving to New Hartford.
 That site was purchased by the Jewish Children’s Service Organization (JCSO) and leased back to the JCC for a nominal fee.

-In 1978, under the leadership of local Jewish leaders Simon Konover and Barry Greene, the camp, called Camp Marlin, was moved to its bucolic Windsor location which, originally, was a YMCA camp.
+In 1978, under the leadership of local Jewish leaders Simon Konover and Barry Greene, the camp was moved to its bucolic Windsor location which, orginially, was a YMC

 In 1981, the camp’s name was changed to Camp Shalom, its campus filled with ball fields, tennis courts, a dining hall, swimming pool, arts & crafts huts, archery field, and a dock leading to the Farmington River that is used for water sports like canoeing, tubing and water-skiing.